 Deliveries to Qatar kicked off in February 2019.
 Doha ordered 36 Rafales, including 24 in 2015 then another 12 in 2018, with an option on 36 more aircraft.

-Our military aircraft help defend a number of different countries around the world, while our business aircraft enhance corporate efficiency at all levels.
-These are critical challenges for the long haul.
+Our military aircraft help defend a number of different countries around the world, while our business aircraft enhance corporate efficiency.
+These are crucial long – term challenges.
 Our support solutions are sound, efficient and tailored to the specific requirements of each user.

 We support a thousand military aircraft and more than 2,100 Falcon business jets in some 80 countries.
-Whether civil or military aircraft, we provide the same proactive support to reduce costs and deliver targeted, local services.
+Whether civil or military aircraft, our proactive focus is the same: reducing costs, improving dispatch reliability and delivering targeted, local services.
 We support our customers day after day, today and far into the future, by maintaining the tools and expertise needed to service our planes over the decades of their operating lives.

 The 3DExperience platform ensures digital continuity from design and production to support.
 The development of our new support packages is based on software modules shared between Falcon and military aircraft support.
 New services intended for flight crews are also developed according to our dual civil/military capabilities.

-Our big data approach to support allows us to share all data concerning the service lives of our aircraft.
+Our big data approach to support, based on Dassault Systèmes’ Exalead technology, allows us to share all data concerning the service lives of our aircraft.
 Using contextual visualization or dynamic dashboards, it allows cross – functional analyses and predictive maintenance models.
-The “digital twin” approach, which compares the actual aircraft’s performance to its digital model, further increases our forecasting ability.
+The digital twin approach, which compares the actual aircraft’s performance to its digital model, further increases our forecasting ability.

-Our Falcon support development strategy and our expertise in the customer experience are growing apace with the acquisition of the maintenance, repair and overhaul (MRO) businesses of ExecuJet and TAG Aviation, announced in early 2019.
-These two entities will bolster our presence in the Asia-Pacific, Europe, Africa and the Middle East, by adding 15 new locations, bringing our network total to 65 service centers.
+Our strategy of developing Falcon support and of enhancing the customer experience has been further reinforced with the acquisition of the maintenance, repair and overhaul (MRO) businesses of ExecuJet, TAG Aviation (in Europe) and Ruag, which were announced in early 2019.
+These entities bolster our presence in the Asia-Pacific, Europe, Africa and the Middle East, by adding 17 new service center locations.